MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/azureml-model-management-sdk/service-response.md

-Create a new Response Object by service name and raw service metadata.
+Represents the response from a service invocation.
+The response will contain any outputs and file artifacts produced in addition to any console output or errors messages.